minhduc-phung/4IF-AGILE/README.md

 15. Run the project.

 #### __NetBeans__ IDE
-(Not sure if this is correct, it's GitHub CoPilot suggesting all of these.)

 3. In the project, go to `Tools > Libraries` and click `New Libraries...`.
 4. Name the library as you wish (JavaFX for example).